-Black Hole Theatre is excited to announce Fermenting Change.
-12 months of ground-breaking puppetry profession development for established and emerging puppetry artists.
+Black Hole Theatre in association with Melbourne Polytechnic is excited to announce Fermenting Change.
+12 months of ground-breaking puppetry professional development for established and emerging puppetry artists.

-All programs will be offered in Melbourne, however Black Hole Theatre Artistic Director Nancy Black is currently negotiating offering programs interstate with venues, companies and artist in Sydney, Hobart, Brisbane, Canberra and Perth.
+All programs will be offered in Melbourne, however Black Hole Theatre Artistic Director Nancy Black is currently negotiating offering programs interstate with venues, companies and artists in Sydney, Hobart, Brisbane, Canberra and Perth.

 Dates, times and locations will be announced soon, so to express your interest in any of the Fermenting Change programs contact firstname.lastname@example.org and they'll keep you in the loop!
 Until then, here's a brief description of each Fermenting Change program: